-The primary reason you will wear Patagonia’s Torentshell 3L Jacket is that it will keep you dry and shield you from a multitude of elements.
+The primary reason you’ll wear Patagonia’s Torentshell 3L Jacket is it will keep you dry and shield you from a multitude of elements.
 But many folks will choose this over other competing rainshells because the entire face fabric uses 100% recycled nylon ripstop (Bluesign-certified), Fair Trade sewing, and a PU membrane that employs 14% recycled content.

 Rain Jackets: Best of the Rest

 A challenger to Rab’s Phantom for packability, the Montbell Torrent Flier ($249) doesn’t sacrifice creature comforts to achieve light weight.
 A full front zip, accessory pocket, GORE-TEX PACLITE PLUS construction, adjustable hem and hood, and reflective hits all combine in a 7.3-ounce jacket that packs down to about the size of a softball.

 Way back in 2016, Outdoor Research pioneered electrospun membranes on a large scale to produce stretchy, reliably breathable rainshells.
 Now more widely adopted, this manufacturing process effectively allows venting more easily than other options, which require the wearer to reach a high temp before hot air (from the body) can push through.